pascalr/heda-app/README.txt

 Clear BackStack when loggin in.

 FIXME:
+Sometimes there is a wrong image for recipes.
 Go back does not change tabs...
 Change tabs, inside recipes go back.
 Change tabs => CRASH